 - Keeper of the Plains, (Always Free)

-Kansas museums that may participate again this year
+Kansas museums that would participate in past years

-Other Kansas museums participate in Free Museum Day.
-Here are the ones that have participated in the past, although again – more may be added as we approach Free Museum Day or some may choose not to participate this year.
+Other Kansas museums participated in Free Museum Day.
+Here are the ones that have participated in the past.
+Sometimes more may be added as we approached Free Museum Day, and some may have chosen not to participate every year.

-The only way to know is to go to the Free Museum Day website and see which tickets are available.
+The only way to knew to find out was to go to the Free Museum Day website and see which tickets were available.

 Abilene